 Eating spicy chilies stimulates the release of compounds called endorphins, which are the body’s natural painkillers.
 And we’ll assume you already know a little bit about the cannabis high, right?
 But how could you use chilies and cannabis for gut health?

 New research is finding that both could play an important role in fighting some of the toughest gut disorders.
-Crohn’s, inflammatory bowel disease, and type 1 diabetes are just a so far identified.
-Autoimmune disorders are notoriously difficult to diagnose and harder still to treat, making this great news for the 24 million Americans have been diagnosed.
+Crohn’s, inflammatory bowel disease, and type 1 diabetes are just a few identified so far.
+Autoimmune disorders are notoriously difficult to diagnose and harder still to treat, making this great news for the 24 million Americans that have been diagnosed.

 In some regards, the notion that cannabis might help gut disorders is hardly new.
 In fact, people have turned to cannabis for relief from stomach and digestive ailments for a long time–as in thousands of years.
 The first medical texts that describe using cannabis for gut health date back to 1500 BCE.
 Crazier still: evidence suggests that by then, the practice was already over a thousand years old.